Now Reading

 Any digital content marketing firm that’s worth working with will know how to create an effective B2B content marketing strategy.

-More than that, they’ll have done it repeatedly, so they’ll be expert strategizers.
+More than that, they’ll have done it time and time again, so they’ll be expert strategizers.

 You see, content marketing is unlikely to be a successful endeavor if you don’t have a solid strategy and vision.